Tensegrity: Robotics

-NASA's Super Ball Bot is an early prototype to land on another planet without an airbag, and then be mobile to explore.
-The tensegrity structure provides structural compliance absorbing landing impact forces and motion is applied by changing cable lengths, 2014.
+NASA's Super Ball Bot is an early prototype, designed to land on another planet without an airbag, and then be mobile to explore.
+The tensegrity structure provides structural compliance absorbing landing impact forces and motion is applied by changing cable lengths.
+(Shown on Earth in 2014.)

 Since the early 2000s, tensegrities have also attracted the interest of roboticists due to their potential to design lightweight and resilient robots.
 Numerous researches have investigated tensegrity rovers, bio-mimicking robots, and modular soft robots.
 The most famous tensegrity robot is the Super Ball Bot, a rover for space exploration using a 6-bar tensegrity structure, currently under developments at NASA Ames.

 Anatomy

 Biotensegrity, a term coined by Stephen Levin, is an extended theoretical application of tensegrity principles to biological structures.
 Biological structures such as muscles, bones, fascia, ligaments and tendons, or rigid and elastic cell membranes, are made strong by the unison of tensioned and compressed parts.
-The musculoskeletal system consists of a continuous network of muscles and connective tissues, while the bones provide discontinuous compressive support, whilst the nervous system maintains tension in vivo through electrical stimulus.
-Levin claims that the human spine, is also a tensegrity structure.
+The musculoskeletal system consists of a continuous network of muscles and connective tissues where the bones provide discontinuous compressive support, whilst the nervous system maintains tension in vivo through electrical stimulus.
+Levin claims that the human spine is also a tensegrity structure.